Search for New Physics in Electronic Recoil Data from XENONnT

 The SR0 dataset was collected from July 6, 2021 to November 10, 2021 with a total livetime of 97.1\,days.
-During this period, the detector’s temperature, pressure, and liquid level above the gate electrode remained stable at ($176.8 \pm 0.4$)\,K , ($1.890 \pm 0.004$)\,bar, and ($5.02 \pm 0.20$)\,mm, respectively.
-The PMT gains were set at $\sim$2$\times$10$^{6}$ and were stable within $3\,\%$.
-The electron extraction efficiency and the mean single electron gain were measured to be $\sim$53\,\% and $\sim$31 photoelectrons\,(PE) per extracted electron, respectively.
-These values were affected by temporary ramp-downs of the anode, caused by localized, high-rate bursts of electrons.
+During this period, the detector’s temperature, pressure, and liquid level above the gate electrode remained stable at ($176.8 \pm 0.4$)\,K, ($1.890 \pm 0.004$)\,bar, and ($5.02 \pm 0.20$)\,mm, respectively.
+The TPC PMT gains were set at $\sim$2$\times$10$^{6}$ and were stable within $3\,\%$.
+The electron extraction efficiency and the mean single electron gain were measured to be $(53\pm3)$\,\% and $(31.2\pm1.0)$\,photoelectrons\,(PE) per extracted electron, respectively.
+These values were affected by temporary ramp-downs of the anode, caused by localized, sustained, high-rate bursts of electrons.
 The effect stabilized within 3 days and is corrected for in the analysis.

 The PMT signals are amplified by a factor of 10, digitized at a sampling rate of 100\,MHz, and reconstructed with the open-source software straxen (v1.7.1)~\cite{strax,straxen}.
-Data is collected in `triggerless' mode: each PMT hit that crosses its threshold, typically 2.06\,mV, is written to disk without additional trigger requirements and considered during reconstruction~\cite{XENON:2019bth}.
+Data is collected in `triggerless' mode; there is no global triggering scheme.
+Zero length encoding on a per-PMT basis reduces the data volume by only writing regions where a PMT hit crosses its threshold, typically 2.06\,mV corresponding to $\sim$0.3\,PE~\cite{XENON:2019bth}.
 The mean single-PE acceptance was 91\,\%.

-17 out of 494\,PMTs were either turned off or excluded from analysis due to internal vacuum degradation, light emission, or noise.
-PMT hits within a 700\,ns time-window are grouped into clusters, and these clusters are successively subdivided into smaller ones to yield S1 or S2 peaks.
-Classification of S1s and S2s is performed based on their hit-pattern and pulse shape.
-Peaks with hits from three or more PMTs occurring within 100\,ns (3-fold coincidence) are classified as S1s.
-S2-peaks are defined as non-S1 peaks with at least four contributing PMTs.
+Out of 494\,PMTs, 17 were either turned off or excluded from analysis due to internal vacuum degradation, light emission, or noise.
+PMT hits are iteratively grouped with adjacent hits within a 700\,ns time window into clusters, and these clusters are successively subdivided into smaller ones to yield S1 or S2 peaks.
+Classification of S1s and S2s is performed based on their hit-pattern and peak shape.
+S1s require hits from three or more PMTs occurring within 100\,ns (3-fold coincidence).
+A peak not classified as an S1 with at least four contributing PMTs is considered an S2-peak.
 An event time-window is defined by an S2 peak above 100\,PE ($\sim$3 extracted electrons) and the preceding maximum drift-time of 2.2\,ms where an S1 may have occurred, extended on both sides by 0.25\,ms. If another S2 above 100\,PE occurs within the duration of the event, the two time-windows are combined.

 The interaction position in the horizontal plane ($r$, $\theta$) of an event is reconstructed using the S2 hit pattern of the top PMT array.
 Three independent machine learning algorithms (multilayer perceptron, convolutional neural network, and graph constrained network~\cite{posrec:gcn}) are used.
 The uncertainty of a reconstructed position at the edge of the detector is estimated to be $\sim$1\,cm for an S2 of 1000\,PE, validated with events on the inner surface of the PTFE panel.